updated 8 Sep 2023

 but Arduino now has an ST Microelectronics-supported core and board manager

-for which there is an HID bootloader, as described on YouTube.
+for which there is an HID bootloader,

 That video installs the Blue Pill HID bootloader via USB COM dongle,